Supporting Families with Dementia

 You buy stationery we buy dolls

 We’d like to introduce you to Jamila.
-In 2008 Jamila went into hospital for a routine operation.
+In 2008, Jamila went into hospital for a routine operation.
 During surgery, something went badly wrong, and she had a stroke on the operating table.
 For a few minutes, her heart stopped beating.
-While the doctors were able to save her life, the stroke left lasting damage, and she had vascular dementia overnight.
-She was left unable to help herself, let alone her disabled husband she was the primary carer for.
+Although the doctors were able to save her life, the stroke left lasting damage, and she contracted vascular dementia overnight.
+She was left unable to help herself, to say nothing of her disabled husband for whom she was the primary carer.

 Jamila was a vibrant, happy woman.
-She had a smile that would light up a room and kindness she exuded from every pore.
-Like all parents, she had cared for others most of her adult life.
+She had a smile that would light up the room, and a kindness which exuded from every pore.
+Like many parents, she had cared for others most of her adult life.
 First, it was her nephews, then two sons, her daughter, grandchildren and her husband.
 She worried about them all – during the day, last thing at night and first thing in the morning.
 She always wondered how her babies were.

-By giving our loved ones something to care for in a dementia doll, or pet cat or dog, we can provide unmedicated comfort and a feeling of inner peace that helps them cope with their day.
+By giving our loved ones something to care for in a dementia doll, whether a baby, cat or dog, we can provide unmedicated comfort and a feeling of inner peace which helps them cope with their day.
 We make no excuses for this being personal for us.
 Jamila is Yasmin’s mother and the reason we do what we do.
-This year, in 2021, we want to donate as many dementia dolls and pets and wellbeing packs to the 850,000 families living with dementia in the UK.
+Next year, in 2022, we want to donate as many dementia dolls and pets and wellbeing packs to the 850,000 families living with dementia in the UK.